Information security vs. cyber security: The definitive guide

 Information assets are valuable to all groups both good and bad.
 Information security is the measures in place to protect this data.

-What is Cyber Security?
+What is cybersecurity?

 In the digital age, more and more information is held digitally.
-This is where cyber security comes into play.
+This is where cybersecurity comes into play.
+Cybersecurity is a tool used within information security to protect data.

+This measure is the line of defence used for information within computer systems.
 This is a branch of information security that concerns everything related to computers.
+Things like digital threats and protecting networks are key components of cybersecurity.

 Network protection is crucial for all organisations.
 Internal networks allow for all office computers to speak to each other.
-But, these computers all hold sensitive client and employee information.
+But these computers all hold sensitive client and employee information.

 Networks need to be impenetrable to external users.
 Even when staff is working from home, measures are in place to protect data.
 Digital threats will most often come from the internet, so these measures are crucial.

 Logins and networks also ensure security clearances for departments.
-Cyber security measures will also control access rights, so employees may only see information relevant to their jobs.
+Cybersecurity measures will also control access rights, so employees may only see information relevant to their jobs.

 This goes well beyond watching YouTube on company time.
 Companies have to keep employees up-to-date on current threats.
 Phishing and social engineering scams are usually delivered via employee email.

-Small mistakes can lead to massive consequences in cyber security.
+Small mistakes can lead to massive consequences in cybersecurity.
 It only takes one misstep to cripple a company.
-When InfoSec identifies a threat, cyber security takes pre-emptive measures to fix them.
+When InfoSec identifies a threat, cybersecurity takes pre-emptive measures to fix them.

-Cyber security is a team effort headed by an IT security department.
+Cybersecurity is a team effort headed by an IT security department.
 Having everyone on the same page prevents digital threats.
 Almost as much as having sophisticated network security.

-Information Security Cyber Security
+Information Security Cybersecurity

 • Broad scope encompassing all security related to sensitive data